MHaringa/insurancerating/docs/articles/getting-started.md

 ## Step 7 — From model to tariff

-At this point, the workflow has produced:
+At this point, the example has produced:

 - portfolio-level insight
 - fitted pricing models